The National Business Coalition for Nondiscrimination

 A national coalition providing the business community with education, legislative analysis, coordinated communications, and connections to local, state, and national business organizers to effectively advocate for inclusive equality for all LGBTQ Americans.

 Our partnerships with the business community have helped stop discriminatory bills from becoming law in Texas, Indiana, Georgia, Missouri, Tennessee, South Dakota and others.
-Together, we’ve secured passage of historic public accommodations protections in Massachusetts and New Hampshire; advanced comprehensive nondiscrimination legislation further than ever before in Florida, Pennsylvania, and Ohio; and laid the groundwork for proactive nondiscrimination policies in Arizona.
+Together, we’ve secured passage of historic nondiscrimination protections in Massachusetts and New Hampshire; advanced comprehensive nondiscrimination legislation further than ever before in states like Florida, Pennsylvania, and Ohio; defeated the country’s first exclusively anti-transgender municipal ballot measure in Anchorage, Alaska; and won the nation’s first statewide vote on transgender nondiscrimination protections by a landslide margin (68-32%) in Massachusetts.

 About Freedom for All Americans